Pixar Short Films Collection, Volume 2: Story plots for student shorts

 Another of John Lasseter's student short films for Cal Arts, the film depicts a lamp shop owner telling all of his lamps to be on their best behavior because he is expecting an important customer.
 While he gets his shop ready, he accidentally pushes one lamp on the end of a shelf off into the floor, breaking the lamp's bulb.
 The lamp then goes to look for a lightbulb in a cabinet but accidentally screws in a bottle of gin.
-The lamp then pulls his cord to turn the light on but all of the alcohol goes down instead.
+The lamp then pulls its cord to turn the light on but all of the alcohol goes down instead.
 The lamp, now drunk, begins to knock over the other lamps in the shop which causes the whole shop to be busted up.
-The shop owner comes from the back to see this mess just when the lady (the important customer) comes in.
-She does not even notice the mess but looks to see the one drunk lamp and exclaims that that is the perfect lamp.
+The shop owner comes back to see this mess just when a lady (the important customer) comes in.
+She does not even notice the mess but looks to see the one drunk lamp and exclaims that it is the perfect lamp.
 She purchases the lamp and the film ends.